 AWS offers more than 100 services.
 I’ve used Lambdas (serverless functions), S3 (file storage), EC2 (servers), and Cloudfront (caching).
 I can tell you that there are a few “AI-oriented” services that will do stuff like text-to-speech, or handwriting recognition.
 I probably couldn’t name 20 of those services.

 To me, clang is an onomatopoeia for metal hitting the ground.
 For C++ people, that’s a compiler.
 I can probably use the modern version of C++ in a tool like OpenFrameworks.
-You won’t see me use C++ to create binaries or make code run across compilers.
+I don’t know anything that relates to binaries or make code run across compilers.

 Go and Rust

 Which programming language I’ll learn next changes every week.
 I’m excited about both.
 I like that Go has strong conventions and a comprehensive standard library.
 I love that the Rust Game Development community is very active.
 Lots of wonderful command-line tools and engines are coming out in Rust.

 xargs and wrote a series of articles about my favourite command line tools.
 Yet the syntax of these two commands is undecipherable to me.
 I tried but

 grep "e$" logs.txt | sed 's\*(.*\)/\2, \1/' just doesn’t work.
 Also, what does a “streaming text editor” even mean?

 There are more, no doubt.
 But these have come up at various points in my career/learning journey.

 If you’re a developer/designer/doctor and think Imposter Syndrome is a problem in your industry, share your list too.
 Humility is underrated.